Clicky

 Type 2 – “Near-Shore life jacket.”
 Best for calm water where you can be rescued fast.

 Type 3 – “A Floatation Aid.”
-This is the type used for jet skis and used best in calm water where chances of rescue are fast.
-This is generally the most comfortable style of life jackets.
+This is the type used for a jet ski and used best in calm water where chances of rescue are fast.
+This is generally a super comfortable style of life jackets.

 Type 4 – “Throwable Device.”
 Not a life jacket but more like a throw cushion or throw ring.
 This is for boats as you need as many life jackets or throws as you do people on board.

 Type 5 – “Special-Use”.
-This is where you see the inflatable life jackets and most often used by police, fire department, and search & rescue.
+This is where you see the inflatable life jackets and mostly used by police, fire department, and search & rescue.
 You also see many fishermen using the inflatable kind as it is less bulky.
-This style life jacket is not allowed on jet skis – only Type 3 is allowed.
+This style life jacket is not allowed on a jet ski – only Type 3 is allowed.

 Even if where you live doesn’t require a life jacket, you need to wear one anyway.
 You never know what can happen, and a life jacket could save your life.